veikkahonkanen/rxjs_bootcamp/README.md

 **Disclaimer** This repository has been created during lessons on "Introduction to RxJS Library Bootcamp".
 The contents of the repository are based on Skillsoft/Percipio learning content originally created by Axle Barr.
-I have but modified a default Angular project to match the lesson instructions.
+I have but written code to match the lesson instructions.